-The award goes for her extensive track record as head of environmental reporting at daily newspaper ABC and coordinator of the monthly supplement ABC Natural.
+She receives the award for her extensive track record as head of environmental reporting at daily newspaper ABC and coordinator of the monthly supplement ABC Natural.

-Is among the foremost global organizations devoted to nature conservation.
-Since it was founded 50 years ago, its overriding goal has been the conservation of world biodiversity.
+Among the foremost global organizations devoted to nature conservation, in its 50-year existence its overriding goal has been the conservation of world biodiversity.

 Josep del Hoyo Calduch